fplonka/blog.fplonka.dev/content/You are, unfortunately, part of the map.md

 ---
 date: 2025-02-09
-title: You are the map, there is no territory
+title: You are the map, there is no territory LOL
 draft: false
 ---
+SUCK MY COCK

 alternative title: YOU ARE THE MAP, THERE IS NO TERRITORY

 naive rationality says something like: